Best Budget Laptops for Working from Home

 A cheap laptop doesn’t have to feel cheap.
 A few small investments can make a budget machine feel like something that costs twice as much.

 Add an external monitor.
 Even a basic 24-inch monitor for $120-150 will change your work experience.
 Plug it in via HDMI and you’ve got dual screens.
 Your laptop screen for Slack and email, your monitor for your main work.
-This single upgrade did more for my productivity than any software tool ever has.
+Studies show dual monitors can boost productivity by up to 20-30% for document-heavy work.

 Use cloud storage.
 Don’t fill up a small SSD or eMMC drive with local files.
 Use Google Drive, OneDrive, or Dropbox to keep your files in the cloud.
 This also gives you automatic backup, so if your laptop dies, your work is safe.

 Close what you’re not using.
 On a 4GB machine, every open tab and app matters.
-I keep a rule: if I haven’t looked at a tab in 15 minutes, I close it.
+A good rule: if a tab hasn’t been used in 15 minutes, close it.
 Browser extensions like OneTab can save groups of tabs for later without using RAM.

 Keep Windows clean.
 Uninstall bloatware that comes pre-loaded.
 Disable startup programs you don’t need.
 Run Windows Update regularly.
 These basics keep a budget laptop running closer to its peak speed.